sunainamishra/microsoft-graph-docs/concepts/query-parameters.md

 ## filter parameter

 Use the `$filter` query parameter to retrieve just a subset of a collection.
+The `$filter` query parameter can also be used to retrieve for relationships like member, memberOf, transitiveMember, and transitiveMemberOf.

 For example, to find users whose display name starts with the letter 'J', use `startswith`.